erroronline1/caro/readme.md

 ### Miscellaneous
 * Setting the package size for the SQL environment to a higher value than default is useful beside the packagesize within config.ini.
 Batch-queries are supposed to be split in chunks, but single queries with occasionally base64 encoded images might exceed the default limit.
 * Notifications on new messages are as reliable as the timespan of a service-worker.
 Which is short.
 Therefore there will be an periodic fetch request with a tiny payload to wake it up once in a while - at least as long as the app is opened.
 There will be no implementation of push-api to avoid usage of third party servers and web services.
-* Dragging form elements for reordering within the form-editors doesn't work on handhelds because touch-events do not include this function.
-Constructing form components and forms will need devices with mice or a supported pointer to avoid bloating scripts.
+* Dragging document elements for reordering within the document-editors doesn't work on handhelds because touch-events do not include this function.
+Constructing document components and documents will need devices with mice or a supported pointer to avoid bloating scripts.
 Reordered images will disappear but don't worry.
 * Product documents are displayed in accordance with their article number, but with a bit of fuzziness to provide information for similar products (e.g. different sizes).
 It is possible to have documents displayed that do not really match the product.
 * Supported image types are JPG, JPEG, GIF and PNG.
 If other image types are supposed to be part of a documentation provide them using file uploads.
 * The calendar is usable from 1970-01-01 until 2079-06-06.
 This is due to limitations of SQL-Server as time of writing.